Poland 2050: Ideology and position

 Upon its foundation, the party was described by various sources to be positioned in the centre, or the centre-right, of the political spectrum.
 Its policies spanned from the centre-left to the centre-right.
 It was also seen as a catch-all party.
 However, by 2025, the party is consistently placed in the centre-right.
 The party also adheres to economic liberalism "in continuity with the reforms of Balcerowicz".
+Party's founder, Szymon Hołownia, has been described as "rather socially conservative and economically liberal."

 PL2050 was seen to pursue green policies whilst combining elements of Christian democracy, liberalism, and social democracy.
 However, after 2023 the party distanced itself from environmentalist causes and dropped its key green postulates.
-The party has also been also described by some as conservative, moderate-conservative, and neo–Christian democratic.
+The party has also been also described as conservative, moderate-conservative, and neo-Christian democratic.
 It supports Poland's membership in the European Union.